-In participating in the Chicago History Museum’s (CHM) Chicago Literacies program, you agree to the following:
+In participating in the Chicago History Museum’s (CHM) Chicago Inquiries program, you agree to the following:

 - Participate in all professional development opportunities provided